magomimmo/modern-cljs/doc/tutorial-21.md

-We're going to pospone all this stuff to the next tutorial, because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the chenges, the `Enfocus` lib is still working as expected.
+We're going to pospone all this stuff to the next tutorial, because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the changes we did, the `Enfocus` lib is still working as expected.

 ## Deploy on clojars